 I was introduced to narration and notebooking through many homeschool mamas and it captured my heart.
 I loved the idea of children processing what they learned through words and beautiful illustrations.
 I love that notebooking covers many skills in a beautiful, life-giving way.
 Each week of Treehouse Nature Study includes a time of notebooking.
 I have also included a Notebooking Guide in the introduction to get you started if you are new to this idea and to help adapt this method to all ages.

 Rather than simply reading about mushrooms, I wanted my children to forage for some and create spore prints.
 I wanted to give them the chance to dissect owl pellets, dip Autumn leaves in beeswax, and learn through following a recipe and baking together.
 I wanted our lessons to include walks in nature to allow my children to learn through seeing, smelling, touching.
 Treehouse Nature Study includes themed hands-on nature connections each week to provide these things for your children.

-Treehouse Nature Study - Autumn is available for preorder now!
+Both Treehouse Nature Study: Autumn and Treehouse Nature Study: Winter are available now!
 Over the next year, I will be releasing guides for all four seasons.
 For the first time ever, we are also offering hard copies of the curriculum professionally printed and shipped to you.
-You can preorder hard copies now through July 6th.

 To watch a video, with peeks inside the curriculum, watch this IGTV.